tlieva/telecom-network-analysis-project/README.md

 # Telecom Network Analysis Capstone Project

 This is a repository for a self-direct capstone project done in collaboration with a telecommunication service provider based in Vancouver, BC CAN.
-This was completed as part my post-graduate studies in Analytics for Business Decision-Making at George Brown College (BUS 4045	Data Project Capstone Project), where my team and I had the opportunity to work for a client in support of a data-driven business decision.
+The project was completed as part my post-graduate studies in Analytics for Business Decision-Making at George Brown College (BUS 4045	Data Project Capstone Project), where my team and I had the opportunity to work for a client in support of a data-driven business decision.

 Output of the project was structured as a series of reports and final presentation to the faculty and client through the various stages of the engagement with the client.

-#### Objective:
+### Objective:
 My team and I aimed to provide our client a static analytical model of network telemetry data as framework for future real-time analysis for live level data integration that would provide our client a tool that would help optimize their network service recommendations to customers based on observed traffic micro-trends in improving customer services.

 This included the following **interactive dashboard** using internal network telemetry data for _network traffic categorization_, _network re-classification in reference to IANA_ (repository of network traffic based on port numbers and protocols), and _analysis of peak times in data use_.
 We also developed an **RFM scoring-based marketing analysis tool** for customer segmentation in identifying target customer segment based on network usage, frequency, and number of connections.